vergebit/vergebit/README.md

 - 👋 Hi, I’m @vergebit
-- 👀 I’m interested in real coding
+- 👀 I’m interested in things at its core level
-- 🌱 I’m currently learning programming and system design
+- 🌱 I’m currently learning and experimenting computer science
 - 📫 Reach me on vergebit@gmail.com

 <!---